Intraraksa/ML-projects/Notebook/Mechanic parts defect detection/README.md

 Naturally, Manufacturers produce goods by putting raw material on matufacturing tools also known as [Jig&Fixtures.](https://en.wikipedia.org/wiki/Fixture_(tool)).
 Fixtures will hold the raw material consistently.
 So, the computer vision in manufacturing is just memorization images pixel.

-In this project come from Kaggle.
-It provide 3 type of images
+In this project come from [Kaggle](https://www.kaggle.com/satishpaladi11/mechanic-component-images-normal-defected) It provide 3 type of images
 1. Defect type 1
 2. Defect type 2
 3. OK parts

+# Method

+These images are mechanical parts.
+They contain in subfolder